Once you accomplish that, everything else will just click. And when things "click" it will be much easier to communicate

 Fuze is a desktop and mobile app, which offers excellent internal communication environment.
 An employee can quickly make HD video calls and video conferencing and also organize and conduct a meeting.
 It has Fuze Analytics tool, which helps with analyzing enterprise processes and any kind of data.
 Fuze can integrate with Microsoft Outlook, Lync, Google Calendar, Box, and some other apps.

 Glip is a communication and collaboration app designed to take care of the everyday duties of an employee's stored in notes, tasks, to-do lists, calendar, and chats.
 Glip's fundamental goal is to eliminate ineffective work - frequent checking of email and inbox.
 The great additional feature is built-in video calling functionality.
 Glip is perfect for work on-the-go and keeping in touch with co-workers and clients.

 Skype is one of the greatest tools that companies still use for internal communication.
 By providing features like group chats, file sharing, free audio and video calls, free group video calling, and screen sharing, Skype is one of the simplest and most popular tools out there.

 If you are looking for a more serious communication tool, there is Skype Business, which has been released in 2015.
-Skype Business provides similar services, with the addition of integration with Office apps, online meetings, scheduling meeting in Outlook, and a few more perks more.
+Skype Business provides similar services, with the addition of integration with Office apps, online meetings, scheduling meetings in Outlook, and a few more perks more.

 StaffConnect is quite a professional app for internal communication.
 It is created to connect colleagues, encouraging two-way dialogues.
 StaffConnect helps employees to deliver and broadcast the news, share information, images, videos, and updates, display results to the team, and more.
 StaffConnect also gives you the opportunity to promote an event on and offline by linking them to relevant pages.

 Wrike is another project management and assigning tasks tool, great for internal communication.
 Wrike offers a collaboration platform, a place to start a discussion, and share files.
 Every information is transparent so everyone can comment and give their opinion.
 Wrike is not designed for keeping contact information and different charts; it is a tool specifically designed for brainstorming and delivering projects on time.